maubanel/UE5-Static-Meshes/lexicon/README.md

 ##### `Step 3.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 When two vertices connect, we call that an [edge](https://en.wikipedia.org/wiki/Edge_(geometry)).
 So this plane consists of 4 **Edges**.
 Every pair of connected vertices contains one edge.
 Multiple edges can share the same vertice.
-So these 4 edges just have 4 vertices as each one is used twice.", "alt": "edge on polygon"
+So these 4 edges just have 4 vertices as each one is used twice.

 ![edge on polygon](images/image_04.jpg)